RaydioAM/playground/python/ATBS/chapter2/README.md

 ### Conditions
 Conditions are a more specific name for _expressions_ that evaluate down to a Boolean value.
 Flow control statements decide what to do based on whether the condition is `True` or `False`.

+### Blocks of Code
+Multiple lines of code are grouped together in _blocks_.
+Blocks are indicated by indentations.

+3 Rules of Blocks:
+1. Blocks begin when the indentation increases
+2. Blocks can contain other blocks
+3. Blocks end when the indentation decreases to zero or to a containing block's indentation

+:star: Example: swordfish.py